xyproto/orbiton/README.md

 * May take a line number as the second argument, with an optional `+` prefix.
 * The text will be red if a loaded file is read-only.
 * The terminal needs to be resized to show the second half of lines that are longer than the terminal width.
+* If the filename is `COMMIT_EDITMSG`, the look and feel will be adjusted for git commit messages.

 ## Known bugs